 Parents who wish to drive through and drop off $K - 6^{th}$ grade students should follow the traffic flow diagram to the designated drop off area.
-Students in grades 7 - 12 can be dropped off in front of the Victory building as shown in the traffic flow diagram.
+Students in grades $7 - 12^{th}$ can be dropped off in front of the Victory building as shown in the traffic flow diagram.

-K-6th grade students arriving between 7:25 a.m. and 7:50 a.m. should go to the lunchroom.
+Kindergarten - 6th grade students arriving between 7:30 a.m. and 7:50 a.m. should go to the lunchroom.
 Students arriving after 7:50 a.m. should proceed to their classrooms.
-Students arriving after 8:00 a.m. or at any other time during the day must report to the school office before going to their class.

-7th-12th grade students arriving between 7:25 a.m. and 8:10 a.m. should go to the area designated by the administration.
-Secondary duty teachers will release the students by 8:10 a.m. to go to the lockers/classrooms.
-Students arriving after 8:20 a.m. or at any other time during the day must report to the school office before going to their class.
+7th-12th grade students arriving between 7:25 a.m. and 8:00 a.m. should go to the area designated by the administration.
+Secondary duty teachers will release the students by 7:55 a.m. to go to the lockers/classrooms.
+Students arriving after 8:10 a.m. or at any other time during the day must report to the school office before going to their class.